 Bryn Estyn School, as an institution, operated quietly and almost invisibly within the Wrexham community, attracting very little outside attention, except for some incidences of vandalism in the local community by the boys, and some disciplinary disputes among the staff.

 David Ursull however, was suspended in 1972, subsequently replaced by Peter Burton, aged 39, who along with his 37-year-old wife Marie, Andrew David, their 7-year-old son and the Bryn Estyn deputy, were tragically killed in an road traffic accident near Crewe, Cheshire in November 1972.

 Bryn Estyn School had remained the responsibility of the Home Office until the 1st of October 1973, when it became a local authority “Community Home’ with education on the premises.

 Responsibility for the running of the establishment was then passed to the former Denbighshire County Council, until the 1st of April 1974, when the newly formed Clwyd County Council took over.

-The position of Deputy head was filled that November, by Peter Norman Howarth, who had followed him from Axwell Park.
+The position of Deputy head was filled in November the same year, by Peter Norman Howarth, who had followed him from Axwell Park.

 Bryn Estyn as a residential school finally closed it’s doors on the 30th of September 1984.